illumos/ipd/ipd/0007/README.md

 New versions of GCC for `illumos-gate` need to be discussed with the advocates.

-Test results from the GCC suite should show know regressions from a mainline GCC of equivalent version, and any regressions relative to the last endorsed GCC bust be carefully evaluated (hopefully, there would be none).
+Test results from the GCC suite should show no regressions from a mainline GCC of equivalent version, and any regressions relative to the last endorsed GCC must be carefully evaluated (hopefully, there would be none).

 Test results from the illumos tests should be favourably comparable to a baseline with the current compiler, manual testing of debug facilities